UI

 Iteration & launch

-After incorporating testing insights, the team prepared for a pilot rollout of the new design on five tour pages before expanding to the entire 250+ tour portfolio.
+A pilot rollout of the new design on five tour pages before expanding to the entire 250+ tour portfolio

 Goals of the pilot: